Arech/nntl/README.md

 3. Download the latest [Boost](http://www.boost.org/) and setup correct paths in Solution's "VC++ Directories" for include and library files of the Boost.
 In fact, compilation of the Boost is not required, it's used in header-only mode, therefore actually only an include folder path should be updated.
 However this may not be the case for a future versions of the NNTL.
 4. Download the [OpenBLAS](http://www.openblas.net/) SDK and build suitable x64 binaries or download them from the [repository](https://sourceforge.net/projects/openblas/files/) (use the [v0.2.14](https://sourceforge.net/projects/openblas/files/v0.2.14/) for a quickstart as it's the version that was used during development/testing of the NNTL.
 Download the [OpenBLAS-v0.2.14-Win64-int32.zip](https://sourceforge.net/projects/openblas/files/v0.2.14/OpenBLAS-v0.2.14-Win64-int32.zip/download) and the supplemental [mingw64_dll.zip](https://sourceforge.net/projects/openblas/files/v0.2.14/mingw64_dll.zip/download) ).
 Place binaries in a PATH or into a corresponding debug/release solution folder.
 Update paths to the SDK in the Solution's "VC++ Directories" property page.

-  - **If you are noticing that NN training time (epoch time) fluctuates significantly** without a additional known load on the computer (in general, epochs time shouldn't vary more than just a few percents), you may want to check if OpenBLAS was build with `CONSISTENT_FPCSR=1` option.
+  - **If you are noticing that NN training time (epoch time) fluctuates significantly** without a additional known load on the computer (in general, epochs time shouldn't vary more than just a few percents), and your processor is prone to bad denormalized floats handling (i.e. it's old), you may want to check if OpenBLAS was build with `CONSISTENT_FPCSR=1` option.
 This option ensures it will respect denormalized floats handling mode set for the NNTL.
 OpenBLAS versions after 0.2.20 [will probably](https://github.com/xianyi/OpenBLAS/issues/1237) have this option turned on by default.
-However, newest to the date 29.10.2019 version 0.3.7 still had to be manually compiled from source with the mentioned flag (say "hello" to OpenBLAS's developers in the bugtracker using the link above).
+However, newest to the date of test 29.10.2019 version 0.3.7 still had to be manually compiled from source with the mentioned flag (please, say "hello" to OpenBLAS's developers in the bugtracker using the link above).

-5. If your target CPU supports AVX/AVX2 instructions, then update the "Enable Enhanced Instruction Set" solution's setting accordingly.
+5. If your target CPU supports AVX/AVX2 instructions, then surely update the "Enable Enhanced Instruction Set" solution's setting accordingly.
 6. If you have a Matlab installed and want to use `.mat` files to interchange data with the NNTL, then leave the line `#define NNTL_MATLAB_AVAILABLE 1` as is in the `stdafx.h` and see instructions in the `nntl/utils/matlab.h` on how to update solution's build settings.
 If not, change the difinition to the `#define NNTL_MATLAB_AVAILABLE 0` and don't use the `nntl/_supp/io/matfile.h`.
 7. if I didn't forget anything, now you can take a look at the [.\nntl\examples\simple.cpp](https://github.com/Arech/nntl/blob/master/examples/simple.cpp) to see how to build your first feedforward neural network with the NNTL.
 I'll write more about it later.